 Retail analytics are crucial for growth.
 Some data points, such as sales per category, might seem straightforward.
 However, the truth is without the hard numbers, you are only guessing as to which products are performing the best.
 There are other retail data analytics, such as brick and mortar conversion rates, that are more complicated.
 No matter which metrics you want to use to drive sales, you need to have the right tools in place to make the process accurate, efficient, and realistic.

 Technically, it is possible to track some of these retail data analytics on your own with a spreadsheet.
-However, using a POS system would save you hours of labor each week, ensure accuracy, and provide you with more complete information than anyone could ever collect manually.
+However, setting up a POS system would save you hours of labor each week, ensure accuracy, and provide you with more complete information than anyone could ever collect manually.

 So, the first step in implementing retail data analytics is to choose a POS system.
 When choosing a POS system vs cash register, POS systems are absolutely more expensive.
 Ones that provide detailed retail analytics will typically cost around $100 per month for one register.
 However, the cost is worth it as you will be able to use the retail data analytics to drive sales.